Skip to main content

 • The presented framework is able to simultaneously optimize the mechanical properties, material costs, and carbon footprint of HPFRCC for bridge resilience and sustainability.
 The optimization of mixture design of HPFRCC enables the bridge to achieve the minimal material cost and carbon footprint while remaining high resilience.

-• The proposed material pathway is promising to alleviating damage in bridges and enhance the collapse resistance under extreme loading conditions.
-With the use of the UHPC and SHCC, tensile damage was reduced from “significant” to “minor”.
+• The proposed pathway to alleviating damage in bridges and enhancing the resistance to collapse under extreme loading conditions is promising.
+Regarding the considered bridge example, when the conventional concrete is replaced by UHPC or SHCC, tensile damage was reduced from “significant” to “minor”.

 • The tensile properties of UHPC and SHCC have large effects on the damage condition.
 The damage index decreases with the increase of the first crack stress, tensile strength, tensile strain capacity, and ultimate strain capacity.
 The parametric study provides useful data to guide the design of HPFRCC for bridge applications.